vrurg/vrurg.github.io/_arfb-publication/04-defining-raku.md

 ```

 It is now time to introduce one more term extensively used in Raku: _compunit_
-which is short of _computational unit_.
+which is short of _compilation unit_.
 In the pseudo-code above compunit is the
 _User code_ section.
 Similarly, the following being put in a `.rakumod` module
 file would be considered a compunit too: